0.1 Into Fraction

 Q1: Why is it important to simplify fractions?

 A1: Simplifying fractions reduces the fraction to its simplest form, making it easier to understand and work with.
-It's the mathematical equivalent of saying “1/4 of a pizza is the same as 25/100 of a pizza.”
-Both represent the same amount, but 1/4 is more concise and readily understood.
+That said, it's the mathematical equivalent of saying “1/4 of a pizza is the same as 25/100 of a pizza. ” Both represent the same amount, but 1/4 is more concise and readily understood.

 Q2: What if the decimal has a whole number part?